BulkSecurityGeneratorProject/Cashcash/README.md

 - Change the password of cashcashUser in src/main/docker/app.yml and src/main/docker/config/application-prod.yml.

-- Start the app by running one of the docker compose file in src/main/docker: docker-compose -f ./app.yml up
+- Start the app by running one of the docker compose file in src/main/docker:

+    docker-compose -f ./app.yml up

-- Change the root password of mysql
+- Change the root password of mysql:

     mysql --host=192.168.1.2 --port=3306 -u root  -p